ZcashFoundation/zebra/book/src/user/custom-testnets.md

 genesis_hash = "00040fe8ec8471911baa1db1266ea15dd06b4a8a5c453883c000b031973dce08"

 # Note that setting `disable_pow` to `false` with this target difficultly
-# limit will make it very difficult to mine valid blocks onto the chain.
+# limit will make it very difficult to mine valid blocks onto the chain and
+# is not recommended.
 target_difficulty_limit = "0008000000000000000000000000000000000000000000000000000000000000"
 disable_pow = false

+# Note that these activation heights are not recommended unless copying the
+# Mainnet best chain and checkpoints to a custom Testnet.
+Custom Testnets will
+# only try to use the Testnet checkpoints (if the checkpoint file's genesis hash
+# matches the expected network genesis hash), so the Mainnet checkpoints will need
+# to be copied into the Testnet checkpoints file as well.
 [network.testnet_parameters.activation_heights]
 BeforeOverwinter = 1
 Overwinter = 347_500